Video game developer

 A video game developer is a software developer specializing in video game development – the process and related disciplines of creating video games.
 A game developer can range from one person who undertakes all tasks to a large business with employee responsibilities split between individual disciplines, such as programmers, designers, artists, etc. Most game development companies have video game publisher financial and usually marketing support.
 Self-funded developers are known as independent or indie developers and usually make indie games.

-A developer may specialize in specific game engines or specific video game consoles (such as Nintendo's Switch, Microsoft's Xbox Series X and Series S, Sony's PlayStation 5), or may develop for several systems (including personal computers and mobile devices).
-Video game developers specialize in certain types of games (such as role-playing video games or first-person shooters).
+A developer may specialize in specific game engines or specific video game consoles, or may develop for several systems (including personal computers and mobile devices).
 Some focus on porting games from one system to another, or translating games from one language to another.
 Less commonly, some do software development work in addition to games.

 Most video game publishers maintain development studios (such as Electronic Arts's EA Canada, Square Enix's studios, Activision's Radical Entertainment, Nintendo EPD and Sony's Polyphony Digital and Naughty Dog).
 However, since publishing is still their primary activity they are generally described as "publishers" rather than "developers".
 Developers may be private as well.

 Types

 First-party developers

-In the video game industry, a first-party developer is part of a company that manufactures a video game console and develops exclusively for it.
+In the video game industry, a first-party developer is part of a company that manufactures a video game console and develops mainly for it.
 First-party developers may use the name of the company itself (such as Nintendo), have a specific division name (such as Sony's Polyphony Digital) or have been an independent studio before being acquired by the console manufacturer (such as Rare or Naughty Dog).
 Whether by purchasing an independent studio or by founding a new team, the acquisition of a first-party developer involves a huge financial investment on the part of the console manufacturer, which is wasted if the developer fails to produce a hit game on time.
 However, using first-party developers saves the cost of having to make royalty payments on a game's profits.
-Current examples of first-party studios include PlayStation Studios for Sony, and Xbox Game Studios for Microsoft.
+Current examples of first-party studios include Nintendo EPD for Nintendo, PlayStation Studios for Sony, and Xbox Game Studios for Microsoft Gaming.